-Table 4: Statutory Reporting Requirements Summary
+Table 5: Statutory Reporting Requirements Summary

-Requirement Reference То Timing Annual Environmental Management Report PA Condition 6.3 NSW DPIE Within 12 months of commencement of operation and annually thereafter.
-The annual reporting period since the transfer of ownership to Snowy Hydro is defined by 30th January, with the report submitted to DPIE in the two months following.
+Table 5: Statutory Reporting Requirements Summary Requirement Reference То Timing Annual Environmental Management Report PA Condition 6.3 NSW DPE Within 12 months of commencement of operation and annually thereafter.
+The annual reporting period since the transfer of ownership to Snowy Hydro is defined by 30th January, with the report submitted to DPE in the two months following.
 EPA Annual Return EPL Condition R1.1 NSW EPA Reporting period defined as the financial year.
-Annually within 60 days of 30 June Hazard Audit Report PA Condition 3.7 NSW DPIE Within 12 months of commencement of operation and every three years thereafter.
-Environmental Audit Report PA Condition 3.8 NSW DPIE Within 12 months of commencement of operation and every three years thereafter.
-National Pollutant Inventory (NPI) Report POEO (General) Regulation 2009, Chapter 4, Part 2 NSW EPA Annually prior to 30 September unless otherwise determined with the NSW EPA.
-National Greenhouse and Energy Reporting Report National Greenhouse and Energy Reporting Act 2007 Department of Climate Change Annually prior to 31 October.
+Annually within 60 days of 30 June.
+Hazard Audit Report PA Condition 3.7 NSW DPE Within 12 months of commencement of operation and every three years thereafter.
+Environmental Audit Report PA Condition 3.8 NSW DPE Within 12 months of commencement of operation and every three years thereafter.
+National Pollutant Inventory (NPI) Report POEO (General) Regulation 2022 Department of Climate Change, Energy, the Environment and Water.
+Annually prior to 30 September otherwise determined with the NSW EPA.
+Note: this was changed from a due date of 31 March in 2022 to align with NPI reporting at other SHL sites.
+National Greenhouse and Energy Reporting Report National Greenhouse and Energy Reporting Act 2007 Department of Climate Change, Energy, the Environment and Water.
+Annually prior to 31 October.
 Registration must be completed by 31 August for the year that an emissions threshold is tripped.

-Colongra Gas-Fired Power Station - Operational Environment Management Plan Document is uncontrolled in hard copy
+Rev F Colongra Gas-Fired Power Station - Operational Environment Management Plan Page 20 Document is uncontrolled in hard copy